strimzi/proposals/058-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves to `Migration` state and stays there while migration is ongoing.
+The FSM moves to `KRaftBuildingMetadataLog` state and stays there while migration is ongoing.

 ---